dlwicksell/nodem/README.md

 item, then every local variable in the symbol table will be reset during a transaction restart.

-In order to restart a transaction, pass the string 'Restart' ('restart' or 'RESTART' will also work), as the argument to the return statement.
-In order to rollback a transaction, pass the string 'Rollback' ('rollback' or 'ROLLBACK' will also work), as the argument to the return statement.
+In order to restart a transaction, pass the string 'Restart' ('restart', 'RESTART', or the `tpRestart` property will also work), as the argument to the return statement.
+In order to rollback a transaction, pass the string 'Rollback' ('rollback', 'ROLLBACK', or the `tpRollback` property will also work), as the argument to the return statement.
 Any other argument to the return statement will commit the transaction, including functions without a return statement.
 When you call a Nodem API within a transaction, make sure to check for returned errors, and return with 'Rollback' in that case.
-If any Nodem API within a transaction returns with an error code of 2147483647 (a YottaDB restart code), or with an error code of 2147483646 (a YottaDB rollback code) make sure to return with the appropriate transaction message, 'Restart' or 'Rollback' respectively.
-In order to make it simpler to test for restart and rollback codes from the YottaDB transaction engine, Nodem stores the restart code in the `tpRestart` property, and the rollback code in the `tpRollback` property, for convenience.
+If any Nodem API within a transaction returns with an error code of `YDB_TP_RESTART` (a YottaDB restart code), or with an error code of `YDB_TP_ROLLBACK` (a YottaDB rollback code) make sure to return with the appropriate transaction message, 'Restart' or 'Rollback' respectively, or simply return with the `YDB_TP_*` error code directly.
+In order to make it simpler to test for restart and rollback error codes from the YottaDB transaction engine, when more sophisticated logic is desired, Nodem stores the restart code in the `tpRestart` property, and the rollback code in the `tpRollback` property, for convenience.

 If you throw a JavaScript error inside of the transaction function, it will be written to standard error, and will cause a rollback operation to occur.
 If you handle it with a try-catch block, then what happens will depend upon how you handle it, and whether you throw another error, or return with a specific transaction processing message or not.
-The `transaction` API is experimental at this time; for simple transaction logic, it should work quite well in practice, e.g.
+Transaction code should be as short and simple as possbile, and should avoid calling any code with side effects, e.g.

 ```javascript
 > ydb.transaction(() => {